South African unions protest over corruption, job losses, wages | Business

 South African unions protest over corruption, job losses, wages

+Labour unrest regularly affects South African companies in sectors like mining during negotiations over wages or layoffs, but it is rare for a union federation like COSATU to call a nationwide protest to press its demands.
+The union group, which says it has more than 1 million members, is normally an ally of the governing African National Congress (ANC), although it has criticised the government's handling of the COVID-19 pandemic.

-The union federation said this week that the more than 2 million jobs lost in the second quarter was an indictment of the cabinet's performance and accused policymakers of presiding over "flagrant theft of taxpayer funds" after a spate of scandals.
+This week, however, it said that the more than 2 million jobs lost in the second quarter was an indictment of the cabinet's performance and it accused policymakers of presiding over "flagrant theft of taxpayer funds" after a spate of scandals.
 President Cyril Ramaphosa has said his government is finalising an economic recovery plan to stimulate a rebound in employment and has promised tough action to deal with those implicated in corruption.

-COSATU is organising motorcades, pickets and marches across South Africa's nine provinces.
-Union leader Zingiswa Losi will deliver a memorandum to government offices in the administrative capital Pretoria, COSATU said on its Twitter account.

-It was not immediately clear how many COSATU members had heeded the call to down tools on Wednesday.
+It organised motorcades, pickets and marches around the country's nine provinces on Wednesday, but it was not clear how many of its members had heeded the call to down tools.
+The Department of Public Service and Administration said in a circular to government departments that the principle of "no work, no pay" would be applied to state employees who participated in the protest.

 COSATU's affiliate unions represent workers in the public and private sectors, in professions like teaching, healthcare, the police and mining.
+State power utility Eskom, which has struggled to keep the lights on for years because of faults at its ailing coal-fired power stations, said it had contingency plans in place in case the protest affected its operations.

 - READ MORE ON: